Friday, June 14, 2013

 Route Planning, or How to Get People Home Happy

 Probably the most difficult thing about planning the Peckerhead Invitational is route selection.
-The management considers many, many factors -- none of which exist in a vacuum.
+The management debates many, many factors -- none of which exist in a vacuum.
 Difficulty, beauty, humor, irony, rest, history, tradition... all are critical things we consider.
 A route must be planned with the rider and the end in mind.
 For the past several years, our desired end has been to have riders return happy, challenged, personally victorious, hungry, and ready to hang out for a while.
 We stopped trying to kill people years ago.
 Now, if you do stupid things and end up shattering yourself, well, your folly contributes to other intrinsic Peckerhead characteristics like suffering, ridicule, and humility, which of course are also extremely valuable.
 But those are on you, friend.

 Now back to the matter at hand.